cocos/cocos-docs/en/publish/publish-alipay-mini-games.md

 **Alipay Mini Game** is similar to **WeChat Mini Game**.
 There are restrictions on the package size.
 Resources more than **4MB** must be downloaded via a network request.

 It is recommended to only save script files in the mini-game packages, while other resources are uploaded to the remote server, and downloaded from the remote server as needed.
 The download, cache, and version management of remote resources, Cocos Creator has already done it for you.
 The specific implementation logic is similar to the WeChat Mini Game.
-Please refer to [Resource Management for WeChat Mini Game Environment](./publish-wechatgame.md#resource-management-for-wechat-mini-game-environment) documentation for details.
+Please refer to [Resource Management for WeChat Mini Game](./publish-wechatgame.md#resource-management-for-wechat-mini-game-environment) documentation for details.

 Specifically, developers need to: